mxie87/Hacking-the-SF-Rental-Market/README.md

+NOTE: please use nbviewer to view jupyter notebook files if it does not load.
+Simply copy the link to the jupyter notebook file, go to this website: https://nbviewer.jupyter.org/ and paste into the box.

 Project Goals:
 - Determine key parameters/features of home rentals that dictates it's rental price in the city of San Francisco.
 - Highlight key features to inform and provide guidelines to budget-constrained renters.